On graded presentations of Hecke algebras and their generalizations: Type WF

-where the solid strand shown is the $r$th (and $r+1$st in the first line), and the ghost is associated to the $s$th from the left. \end{theorem} \begin{proof} That this map sends unsteady idempotents to unsteady idempotents is clear, so we need only show that we have an isomorphism $\widetilde{\EuScript{{WF}}}^\vartheta_{\mathscr{D}}(\pq,\PQ_{\bullet})\cong \tilde{\dalg}^\vartheta_{\mathscr{D}}$.
-As usual, we check this by comparing polynomial representations.
+where the solid strand shown is the $r$th (and $r+1$st in the first line), and the ghost is associated to the $s$th from the left. \end{theorem} \begin{proof} That this map sends unsteady idempotents to unsteady idempotents is clear, so we need only show that we have an isomorphism $\gls{tWF}^\vartheta_{\mathscr{D}}(\pq,\PQ_{\bullet})\cong \gls{tdalg}^\vartheta_{\mathscr{D}} (h,\Bz)$.
+As in the proofs of Theorems \ref{O-isomorphism}, \ref{W-isomorphism}, and \ref{F-isomorphism}, we check this by comparing polynomial representations.
 The comparison for diagrams involving no red strands is covered by the isomorphism of Theorem \ref{W-isomorphism} and for crossings with red strands is checked in Theorem \ref{F-isomorphism}. \end{proof} Just as in Section \ref{sec:weight-gener}, this isomorphism does not immediately grade the cyclotomic $q$-Schur algebra, since the idempotent from Theorem \ref{cqs-morita} does not have homogeneous image.
 One can, however, define a homogenous idempotent $e''$ with isomorphic image.
-As before, $e''$ will be a sum over $\ell$-ordered lists of multi-subsets of $U$ whose size gives a multi-composition in $\Lambda$.
+As before, $e''$ will be a sum over $\ell$-ordered lists of multi-subsets of $\gls{U}$ whose size gives a multi-composition in $\Lambda$.
 Each of these contributes the idempotent where the points connected to the part $\mu_i^{(s)}$ are labeled with the multi-subset, in increasing order, with a primitive idempotent in the nilHecke algebra acting on the groups with the same label.

-Note that in the level one case, a graded version of the $q$-Schur algebra was defined by \cite{Arikiq}.
-This grading was uniquely determined by its compatibility with the Brundan-Kleshchev grading on the Hecke algebra, so our algebra must match up to graded Morita equivalence with that of \cite[3.17]{Arikiq}. \excise{
+Note that in the level one case, a graded version of the $q$-Schur algebra was defined by Ariki \cite{Arikiq}.
+This grading was uniquely determined by its compatibility with the Brundan-Kleshchev grading on the Hecke algebra, so our algebra must match up to graded Morita equivalence with that of \cite[3.17]{Arikiq} (just as we saw with the closely related quiver Schur algebra in \cite[Th.
+7.9]{SWschur}).

-\begin{lemma} The category $A\mmod$ is highest weight with standard modules given by the cell modules if for every $\xi\in \cP$, there is some $\sS,\sT$ with $a_{\sS,\sT}^\xi $ a unit. \end{lemma} Various versions of this theorem are standard in the literature on cellular algebras, but in the case where the basis is over a field. \todo{proper citation}

-\begin{proof} Let us prove this statement by induction on the size of $\cP$.
-Note that if $\xi$ is maximal in $\cP$, then the vectors $C_{\sS,\sT}^\xi$ span an ideal $J$ in $A$, such that the quotient is a cellular algebra for the data $(\cP\setminus \{\xi\},M,C,*)$, where the later three symbols denote the induced structure of $A/J$.
-Furthermore, all the cell modules for cells in $\cP\setminus \{\xi\}$ are pullbacks of cell modules under this map (since $C_{\sS,\sT}^\xi$ acts trivially on them by definition).